errantmind/faf-dns-proxy/README.md

 - By default, Firefox and some other browsers bypass the system's DNS, using their own built-in DoH.
 To reap the benefits of FaF while browsing, ensure this is disabled.
 This is usually somewhere in the browser's network settings.
 - Only IPv4 upstream DNS resolvers are currently supported.
+- Using the blocklist adds some delay as you might expect.
+In my tests the median overhead was about 10 microseconds locally.

 ## Code Tour